sandordargo/sandordargo.github.io/_posts/2018-12-12-the-best-13-books-i-read-this-year.md

 title: "The best 13 books I read this year "
 date: 2018-12-12
 category: books
-tags: [books, cpp, self learning, hobby]
+tags: [books, cpp, self-learning, hobby]
 excerpt_separator: <!--more-->
 ---
 One of my favourite hobbies is reading.
 Even as a father of two small children, I try to find some time every day to read either before the others wake up or after they went to sleep or sometimes at lunchtime on the bank of a nearby creek.